 In some cases, however, both black and white suffragists worked together to advance the cause (as exemplified in this newspaper article).

 New York Places of Women's Suffrage:

 In the years leading up to the passage of the 19th Amendment, Carnegie Hall hosted over two dozen events relating to women’s suffrage.
-Emily Pankhurst and Jeannette Rankin both held speeches here promoting women’s suffrage.
+Emmeline Pankhurst and Jeannette Rankin both held speeches here promoting women’s suffrage.
 In 1918, the National Woman’s Party held a meeting at the hall.
 The building is a National Historic Landmark and is open for public tours.